AryazRez/AryazRez/README.md

 This GitHub reflects three phases of my work.

 #### Academic foundations
 Projects completed during my graduate program, focused on core machine learning and NLP concepts, modeling techniques, and evaluation.
-I keep these public as reference points for how my approach has evolved.
+I keep these public as reference points for how my approach and technical judgment have evolved.

-#### Translation to real world constraints
+#### Translation to real-world constraints
-Independent projects applying AI techniques to life sciences and other regulated datasets, with an emphasis on system design, data quality, and failure modes.
+Independent projects applying AI techniques to regulated or high-stakes datasets, with an emphasis on system design, data quality, observability, and failure modes.

 #### Ongoing experimentation and systems thinking
-Current and future work exploring modern AI tooling, orchestration patterns, and automation workflows.
-These projects focus less on novelty and more on tradeoffs, durability, and judgment.
+Current and future work exploring modern AI tooling, agentic workflows, orchestration patterns, and automation systems.
+These projects focus less on novelty and more on tradeoffs, durability, and judgment under real constraints.

 --------------------------------------------------------------------------------

 ### Current focus

 - Applied machine learning and LLM systems
 - Agentic workflows and orchestration
+- Grounding, evaluation, and failure analysis in AI systems

-- Cloud native AI tooling across AWS, Azure, and GCP
+- Cloud-native AI tooling across AWS, Azure, and GCP
 - MLOps, monitoring, and reproducibility

-- AI design in regulated or high stakes environments
+- AI design in regulated or high-stakes environments

 --------------------------------------------------------------------------------

-### 🌟 Featured project
+### 🌟 Featured projects

+#### Agentic AI Workflows Lab
+A comparative lab exploring how different orchestration strategies change system behavior, failure modes, cost, and interpretability when applied to the same agentic AI task.

+This project implements a single AI-assisted research and content synthesis workflow across multiple orchestration approaches, including baseline tool calling, MCP-style orchestration, and a minimal custom orchestration layer with explicit grounding and state handling.

+The goal is not to promote a framework, but to demonstrate judgment about what abstractions help, what they obscure, and what is safe to deploy in real environments.

 #### FAERS Adverse Event Analytics Pipeline
-Independent, post degree project building a GxP oriented analytics pipeline on FDA FAERS data.
-Includes Snowflake based data modeling, full lineage and auditability, and Power BI dashboards.
+Independent, post-degree project building a GxP-oriented analytics pipeline on FDA FAERS data.
+Includes Snowflake-based data modeling, full lineage and auditability, and Power BI dashboards.
 Designed to demonstrate how AI and analytics can be applied responsibly in pharmacovigilance and other regulated settings.

 --------------------------------------------------------------------------------

 ### Selected prior work

 These projects reflect academic or exploratory work completed during my graduate program and earlier experimentation.

-- SPY Market ML, end to end trading signal pipeline with batch inference, CI workflows, and market analytics
+- SPY Market ML, end-to-end trading signal pipeline with batch inference, CI workflows, and market analytics

-- Conversational AI, GPT 2 based chatbot trained on real world dialog with fallback handling
+- Conversational AI, GPT-2 based chatbot trained on real-world dialog with fallback handling

-- Deep Learning for Composer Attribution, LSTM and CNN based sequence modeling for music classification
+- Deep Learning for Composer Attribution, LSTM and CNN-based sequence modeling for music classification

-- Image Enhancement with U Net, denoising and inpainting evaluated with PSNR and SSIM
+- Image Enhancement with U-Net, denoising and inpainting evaluated with PSNR and SSIM

 *Explore repo READMEs for architecture, contributions, and results.
-For my complete portfolio, visit [my GitHub](https://github.com/AryazRez).*
+For my complete portfolio, visit https://github.com/AryazRez.*